adoliner1/grid_game/rules.md

 Have the most points at the end of the game.
 The game ends when all tiles have a ruler at the end of a round or at the end of the 6th round.

 ## Base-Income
-At the start of the first round, each player produces 1 of each shape.
+At the start of:
+The first round, each player produces 1 of each shape.
-At the start of each round after that, each player produces 1 circle and 1 square.
+Each round after that, each player produces 1 circle and 1 square.
-At the start of rounds 4 and 5, they produce a triangle as well.
+Rounds 5 and 6, they produce a triangle as well.

 ## Gameplay